 There’s no particular way to decorate a red velvet cake, but here’s how I did mine using my cream cheese frosting recipe 🙂

-Now usually I would trim (or torte) the tops of my cake layers to make them flat, but these red velvet layers bake up really nice and flat so no trimming was required.
+Now usually I would trim (or torte) the tops of my cake layers with a serrated knife to make them flat, but these red velvet layers bake up really nice and flat so no trimming was required.
 So I went ahead and added a generous amount of frosting to my first cake layer and smoothed it out with my offset spatula.
 I then placed the next cake layer on top.

 I then placed some frosting on my top cake layer and spread it out with my offset spatula.
 I then used the excess frosting on the sides to cover the entire cake.
 I only did a thin layer of frosting and didn’t worry about a crumb coat because I was piping rosettes all around the cake.
 If you also want to pipe rosettes, then you will need to make 1.5x my cream cheese frosting recipe to ensure you have enough frosting.